• Skip to primary navigation

 1. Prepare oil for frying and heating the oil in a wok/pot.
 Note for Yakgwa, we want to start frying at a low temperature.

-2. Make the syrup by mixing the rice syrup, honey and water in a sauce pan or frying pan.
+2. Make the syrup by mixing the rice syrup, honey, and water in a saucepan or frying pan.
 Heat on medium heat, stirring occasionally.
-Once it boils, turn the heat off and add the chopped ginger, mix and set it aside.
+Once it boils, turn the heat off and add the chopped ginger, mix, and set it aside.
+Honey Syrup

 3. Let’s make the dough.
 In a large mixing bowl, add the flour (add salt – optional) and then the sesame oil.
 Mix the flour with the oil by rubbing the mixture thoroughly with your hands, until you feel the oil is all blended in with the flour.

-6. Yakgwa is fried in 2 different temperatures and this what makes it tricky.
-For the first part, oil should be at a low temperature around 130 ° C (265 °F) – the yakgwa pieces should not rise to the top right away.
-When the Yakwa rises to the top, it is ready for the next step.
+6. Yakgwa is fried at 2 different temperatures, and this is what makes it tricky.
+For the first part, oil should be at a low temperature of around 130 ° C (265 °F) – the Yakgwa pieces should not rise to the top right away.
+When the Yakgwa rises to the top, it is ready for the next step.

 Yakwa frying in oil